jchibane/if-net/README.md

 Please clone the repository and navigate into it in your terminal, its location is assumed for all subsequent commands.

 > This project uses libraries for [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks) by [Mescheder et. al. CVPR'19]
-> and the ShapeNet data peprocessed for [DISN](https://github.com/Xharlie/DISN) by [Xu et. al. NeurIPS'19], please also cite them if you use our code.
+> and the ShapeNet data preprocessed for [DISN](https://github.com/Xharlie/DISN) by [Xu et. al. NeurIPS'19], please also cite them if you use our code.

 Install the needed libraries with:
 ```